EarthByte/predicting-sediment-thickness/README.md

 ## Releases
+### v2.0
+This release significantly __reduces__ running time and memory usage.

+Other changes include:
+- Can generate costly distance grids faster using a lower internal resolution (eg, 1 degree).
+  - Then upscale to a higher resolution (eg, 0.1 degrees).
+- Can specify maximum memory usage (to avoid out-of-memory crashes).
+- Input parameters easier to configure.
+  - Eg, specifying age grid filename format (where time is in the filename and how many decimal places).
+- Can specify a non-zero reference frame (eg, if age grids are in a non-zero mantle frame).

 ### v1.1
 This release contains the sediment thickness workflow with an updated calibration for sediment thickness and rate using [GlobSed](https://ngdc.noaa.gov/mgg/sedthick/) sediment thickness [(Straume et al. 2019)](https://doi.org/10.1029/2018GC008115) and age grid from 'Muller-2019-Young2019-Cao2020' in the [GPlates 2.3 sample data](https://www.earthbyte.org/gplates-2-3-software-and-data-sets/) [(Zahirovic et al. 2022)](https://doi.org/10.1002/gdj3.146)